vmware-tanzu/service-installer-for-vmware-tanzu/CONTRIBUTING.md

 ## Communication

 Communicate with other members of the community through the following channels:
-* Slack - Use the 'service-installer-assist' Slack channel.
+* Slack - Use the 'service-installer-assist-external' Slack channel.
 * Github issue - Use the Github Issues area for asynchronous communication.

 ## Propose a Change